DavidMartinez16/Credit-Card-Fraud-Detection/README.md

 ## Exploratory Data Analysis (EDA)

-First, I plotted the numbers of instances per clas in order to know how to handle the data.
+First, I plotted the numbers of instances per class in order to know how to handle the data.
 In this case, I found a very serious imbalance class problem, whereas for normal transactions there were 284315 instances and for the fraud transactions there were only 492 instances.

 ![classes](https://user-images.githubusercontent.com/63115543/92504259-05b93b00-f1c8-11ea-87b0-e1b87b5c38e4.jpg)